Charles Gascoigne: Carronades

 Undeterred, he also pushed forward the development of a new type of cannon, originally known as the "Gasconade" or "Melvillade", but better known by its later name, the "Carronade".
 The carronade was designed as a short-range naval weapon with a low muzzle velocity, and is said to have been invented by Lieutenant General Robert Melville in 1759.
 It was developed by Gascoigne from 1769 to 1779.
 It was adopted by the Royal Navy in 1779.

 Easily identified by its considerably shortened barrel, the carronade had the same calibre as a long gun, but contained much less metal and so was much lighter, enabling naval vessels to carry many more carronades than long guns.
 The resulting short range was not a problem as a result of the close-to broadside tactics employed at the time.
 The new weapon was a considerable success (earning the nickname "The Smasher" by Royal Navy crews) and remained in production from 1778 through to the 1850s.
-In addition to the Royal Navy, the company also supplied armaments to governments outside the UK, including weapons supplied to the embryonic United States which were used against Britain in the War of 1812.
+In addition to the Royal Navy, the company also supplied armaments to governments outside the UK, including weapons supplied to the United States which were used against Britain in the War of 1812.